HarishVenkata9/yellowdog/README.md

-# Created by Manish Rangari <linuxtricksfordevops@gmail.com>

 #  YellowDog Repo to create AWS resources using Terraform and configuration management using Ansible to deploy a sample application in Tomcat.
 The tarrform scripts can be heavily variablized but in this guide I am keeping it simple.

-This will create the following AWS resources
+# This will create the following AWS resources

 a) VPC with CIDR of 192.168.0.0/20

 b) 1 Internet Gateway

 c) 2 Private Subnet for application servers both in different AZ

 d) 2 Private Subnets for ELB both in different AZ

 e) Make the route entry to make respective subnets public and private

 f) NAT Gateway for accessing internet from private subnet machines

 g) Assign an EIP to NAT Gateway.

 h) Security Groups for ELB and app server with proper rules

 i) ELB in two AZs with app server attached

 j) 2 EC2 instances which will use local-exec to run ansible playbook to install and configure the application.

 k) Ansible uses dynamic inventory to identify the targets

 l) There are three roles in ansible, one for configuring java, another for configuring tomcat and finally one for delpoyment.

-Pre-requisite for running this
+# Pre-requisite for running this

-1. Make sure you setup these environment variable export AWS_ACCESS_KEY_ID="xxxxxxxxxxxxxxxxxxxxxxx" export AWS_SECRET_ACCESS_KEY="yyyyyyyyyyyyyyyyyyyyyyyyy" export AWS_DEFAULT_REGION="us-east-2"
+1. Make sure you setup these environment variable

+export AWS_ACCESS_KEY_ID="xxxxxxxxxxxxxxxxxxxxxxx"

+export AWS_SECRET_ACCESS_KEY="yyyyyyyyyyyyyyyyyyyyyyyyy"

+export AWS_DEFAULT_REGION="us-east-2"

 2. Install ansible and terraform on the machine where you are going to run this.